-When you choose to move overseas, Australian expat financial advice becomes incredibly important, due to the fact you’re dealing with the complexities of multiple tax regimes and currencies.
+When you choose to move overseas, Australian expat financial advice becomes incredibly important for expats living in UK, USA, Hong Kong, Singapore or other areas due to the fact you’re dealing with the complexities of multiple tax regimes and currencies.

 Australian expat financial advice is critical for those currently overseas, however, it is also important to consider the financial implications for when you eventualy choose to return to Australia.